 A range of property sizes and tenure types, including six social rented homes for residents on Lewisham Council’s housing waiting list, will help to create a diverse resident community.
 The project includes communal food-growing and gardening spaces, a shared laundry and a publicly accessible playground.
 A Community Hub, built by nearly 100 volunteers in 2019, stands alongside the new homes and will serve as an affordable, eco-friendly work and events space for the local community.

-The scheme was co-designed by a group of the future residents working alongside expert architects, and the residents will also have the opportunity to build it alongside local apprentices and volunteers.
+The scheme was co-designed by a group of the future residents working alongside expert architects and construction tools from www.nationwidediggerhire.com, and the residents will also have the opportunity to build it alongside local apprentices and volunteers.
 Funding for the scheme has come from a combination of sources including grants from the GLA and loans from Triodos Bank UK, Big Issue Invest and CAF Venturesome.
 The scheme has also been supported by Lewisham Council, who leased the land to RUSS.

 Future resident of the scheme and RUSS founder Kareem Dayes celebrated the achievement: “My parents built their home as part of a pioneering Lewisham Council project 30 years ago, and this inspired me to set up RUSS to see if the next generation could deliver something similar.
 It’s taken a long time – more than a decade – to get to this point, and hundreds of local people, volunteers and councillors have been involved and supported us along the way.
 It’s been tough going too, with various set-backs along the way.
 But the passion and perseverance of the people involved has won through, and we are now finally ready to start the building work.”